hbecerri/pepper/config_ttbarll_documentation.md

 - `reco_w_mass`: Needed if `reco_algorithm` is `"Sonnenschein"`, float or string.
 If it is a float, its value is used as the W boson mass inside Sonnenschein.
 If it is a string, for example `"mw"`, the mass value is randomly drawn from the distribution defined by the histogram inside the `reco_info_file` named by the string.
 - `reco_t_mass`: Needed if `reco_algorithm` is `"Sonnenschein"`, float or string.
 If it is a float, its value is used as the top quark mass inside Sonnenschein.
 If it is a string, for example `"mt"`, the mass value is randomly drawn from the distribution defined by the histogram inside the `reco_info_file` named by the string.
 - `reco_num_smear`: Needed if `reco_algorithm` is `"Sonnenschein"`, integer determining the number of smearings inside Sonnenschein.

+## DY Scale factors
+- `fast_dy_sfs`: Optional, bool.
+Specifies if DYprocessor should run over just DY and observed data; not relevant for other processors.
+- `bin_dy_sfs`: Optional, data picker defining a variable in which DY SFs should be binned.
+Used by both DYprocessor when producing these SFs, and the standard Processor when applying them.
+If omitted or null, inclusive SFs will be produced.
+- `dy_sf_bin_edges`: Optional, list of ints.
+List of bin edges to use when producing DY SFs. must be defined if bin_dy_sfs is not null.